Skip to main content

 Loan Details:

-Best for: Startups with 6+ months trading history, need quick funding, and willing to pay higher rates for convenience.
+Best for: Startups with sufficient trading history to meet Prospa's revenue criteria, need quick funding, and willing to accept alternative-lender pricing for the convenience and speed.

 πŸš€ Bizcap